 What is the Difference Between Regular Yogurt and Greek Yogurt?

 There are many differences between regular yogurt and Greek yogurt.
 One of the significant difference between Regular Yogurt and Greek Yogurt is of ‘Whey’.
 While the whey is present in Regular yogurt, the removal of whey turns the regular yogurt into greek yogurt.

 The whey removal leads to significant difference in the nutritional value of Yogurt.
 Some of these include:

 • Greek yogurt is higher in protein than regular yogurt.

-• Greek Yogurt has thicker consistency as compared to regular yogurt.
+• It has thicker consistency due to whey removal.

 What Is Greek Yogurt Made From?

 Greek yogurt is made from cow’s milk.
 It is not made from sheep’s milk like traditional yogurt.
 Greek yogurt is often referred to as “cultured milk” because it is cultured using special strains of bacteria as Stretococcus thermophilus and lactobacillus.